-Sojourner House, Women Against Abuse’s transitional housing program, provides long-term housing and supportive services to domestic violence victims.
-The program provides family apartments for women and their children for up to 18 months.
+Sojourner House, Women Against Abuse’s transitional housing program, provides long-term housing and supportive services to survivors of domestic violence.
+The program provides family apartments for survivors with children for up to 18 months.
+Survivors of any gender identity are welcome.
 Supportive services provided include:

 - Case management

 - After school and summer school programs

 - Economic management education

 Clients can enter the long term housing facility at the recommendation of the Office of Supportive Housing after staying in the Women Against Abuse emergency safe havens or another shelter in Philadelphia.

 Transitional housing provides a critical stepping stone, after emergency shelter, toward safety and self-sufficiency for families who have become homeless as a result of domestic violence.

 Sojourner House provides a crucial link in the continuum of care for victims of domestic violence.
 Women Against Abuse’s safe havens must assist residents to exit quickly in order to have room for the next person in need of emergency assistance; yet, the maximum ninety days is not enough time for many people to reach a point of living on their own.
 By providing the longer-term support, Sojourner House increases the chances that a family will not have to return to an abusive home.